hyperledger/firefly-fir/text/0012-namespace-isolation.md

         name: org0
         description: org0
         key: 0x123456
+      node:
+        name: node0
+        description: node0
       contract:
         - location:
             address: 0x4ae50189462b0e5d52285f59929d037f790771a6
-          fromBlock: 0
+          firstEvent: 0
         - location:
             address: 0x3c1bef20a7858f5c2f78bda60796758d7cafff27
-          fromBlock: 5000
+          firstEvent: 5000
 ```

 **Plugin Config**

 The top-level keys for `database`, `blockchain`, `dataexchange`, `sharedstorage`, and
-`tokens` will be deprecated in favor of the new ones above (nested under `plugins`).
+`tokens` will be deprecated in favor of the new ones shown above (nested under `plugins`).
 The old keys will still be parsed if the new ones are unset (ie `plugins.blockchain` will take
 precedence, but `blockchain` will be read as a fallback).